ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 A proxy MAY map an individual VLAN to a separate proxy connection.
-This provides flexibility in forwarding, while meeting the requirements for the relative priority and ordering between frames asscaited with a VLAN.
+This provides flexibility in forwarding, while meeting the requirements for the relative priority and ordering between frames associated with a VLAN.
 To reduce overhead, the IEEE 802.1Q field could be stripped and, when required, could be reapplied at the egress associating the frame with the appropriate priority and VLAN.